ducthepuc/duszika/README.md

    - Scroll down and click "Go" to import the database

 ### 5. Running the Project
+1. Make sure to change the password (pw) in the db_secrets.json to your mysql database password or enable it if you didn't already.
-1. Make sure XAMPP is running (both Apache and MySQL modules should be green)
+2. Make sure XAMPP is running (both Apache and MySQL modules should be green)
-2. Double-click the `start.bat` file in the project folder
+3. Double-click the `start.bat` file in the project folder
    - If this doesn't work, try running it as administrator

 ### Common Issues & Solutions